EventStore/EventStore/docs/operations.md

 ### Cleaning phase

-The final phase removes data from the scavenge database that is no longer needed.
+This final phase removes data from the scavenge database that is no longer needed.

-## Scavenging HTTP options
+## Starting a scavenge

-When starting a scavenge, the following options are available.
+When starting a scavenge with an HTTP POST request, the following options are available.

 ### Threads

 Specify the number of threads to use for running the scavenging process.
 The default value is 1.

 Example:

 ```bash:no-line-numbers
 curl -i -X POST http://127.0.0.1:2113/admin/scavenge?threads=2 -u "admin:changeit"
 ```